WordPress/Advanced-administration-handbook/upgrade/migrating.md

 8. Move your WordPress core files to the new location.
 This includes the files found within the original directory, such as http://example.com/wordpress, and all the sub-directories, to the new location.
 9. Now, try to open your site by going to yourdomain.com/wp-admin.
 Note, you may need to go to yourdomain.com/wp-login.php
 10. If you are using [Permalinks](https://wordpress.org/support/article/using-permalinks/), go to the Administration > Settings > [Permalinks](https://wordpress.org/support/article/settings-permalinks-screen/) panel and update your Permalink structure to your [.htaccess](https://wordpress.org/support/article/glossary/#htaccess), file, which should be in the same directory as the main `index.php` file.
 11. Existing image/media links uploaded media will refer to the old folder and must be updated with the new location.
-You can do this with the [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) or [Velvet Blues Update URLs](https://wordpress.org/plugins/velvet-blues-update-urls/) plugins, [WP-CLI’s search-replace](http://wp-cli.org/commands/search-replace/) if your hosting provider (or you) have installed WP-CLI, manually in your SQL database, or by using the 3rd party database updating tool [Search and Replace Databases Script](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/) * **Note:** this script is best used by experienced developers.
+You can do this with the [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) or [Velvet Blues Update URLs](https://wordpress.org/plugins/velvet-blues-update-urls/) plugins, [WP-CLI's search-replace](http://wp-cli.org/commands/search-replace/) if your hosting provider (or you) have installed WP-CLI, manually in your SQL database, or by using the 3rd party database updating tool [Search and Replace Databases Script](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/) * **Note:** this script is best used by experienced developers.
 12. In some cases your permissions may have changed, depending on your ISP.
-Watch for any files with “0000” permissions and change them back to “0644”.
+Watch for any files with "0000" permissions and change them back to "0644".
 13. If your theme supports menus, links to your home page may still have the old subdirectory embedded in them.
 Go to Appearance > Menus and update them.
 14. Sometimes you would need to restart your server, otherwise your server may give out an error. (happens in MAMP software (Mac)).
 15. It is important that you set the URI locations BEFORE you move the files.